Chancodingfun/projectstrial/README.md

-These my my basic learning projects
+These are my basic learning projects